VegaL101/Setting-up-a-basic-home-lab/README.md

 Create your virtual machihnes.

-Here, we will begin creating your virtual machines. first, when you open virtual box you should be presented with the screen below. you will then click on machine on the top left corner and then click new to get started.
+Here, we will begin creating your virtual machines. first, when you open virtual box you should be presented with the screen below. you will then click on "machine" on the top left corner and then click "new" to get started.

 ![virtualbox menu](https://github.com/user-attachments/assets/cbe41dc7-3f33-4570-b570-b63cc8b8829d)

 Then, the screen below will pop up.
 Here, you can name your virtual machine and select the ISO image you want to use for that VM.
-Once you are done with that you can proceed and click next.
+Once you are done with that you can proceed and click "next".

 ![vm creator](https://github.com/user-attachments/assets/3e8aa435-d0b0-400a-9a3e-37543320e72e)